Corporate Transparency Act Updates

 The primary objective of the CTA is to combat illicit finance, including money laundering, terrorist financing, and tax evasion, by making it more difficult for criminals to hide their identities behind opaque corporate structures.

-Why Was the CTA Enforcement Blocked?
+Why the CTA Enforcement was Blocked on 12/3/2024?

 A group of plaintiffs, including individuals and businesses, filed a lawsuit challenging the constitutionality of the CTA.
 They argued that the law: